bgamari/ghc-wiki-import/explicit-call-stack.md

-There are more possibilities, for instance, we treat CAFs as roots of the stack, thus dropping `main` and `d` from the first of the options above:
+There are more possibilities, for instance, we could treat CAFs as roots of the stack, thus dropping `main` and `d` from the first of the options above:

 ```wiki